WHY INVESTORS FAIL IN SHARE MARKET

 In the same way, you will purchase a stock that is falling in revenue since it is less than industry P/E.

-It is your duty to do all kind of quantitative and qualitative analysis of a stock before investing.
-If you can’t invest your time to analyze on your own, please move your focus towards Index funds or Index ETF’s.
+You have to do all kinds of quantitative and qualitative analysis of a stock before investing.
+If you can’t invest your time to analyze on your own, please move your focus towards Index funds or Index ETFs.

-· Before investing in any company completely do an analysis of your own.
+• Before investing in any company completely analyze your own.

-· Even from our articles take the information, analyze yourself.
+• Even from our articles take the information, and analyze yourself.
 Calculate the value of the shares on your own.